Boyette: Not a Girl Yet

-Boyette: Not a Girl Yet is a 2020 Philippine comedy film starring Zaijian Jaranilla, Inigo Pascual and Maris Racal, directed by Jumbo Albano.
+Boyette: Not a Girl Yet is a 2020 Philippine comedy film starring Zaijian Jaranilla, Iñigo Pascual and Maris Racal, directed by Jumbo Albano.
 The film is under Star Cinema.
 It is about a college student who will pretend to be a straight to get him closer to his crush.
 The film was released on KTX and iWantTFC as well as Sky Cable PPV and Cignal PPV on November 27, 2020.

 Plot

-A college freshman Boyette (Zaijian Jaranilla) pretends to be straight to get closer to his homophobic crush Charles (Inigo Pascual), motivating himself to join a dance club.
+A college freshman Boyette (Zaijian Jaranilla) pretends to be straight to get closer to his homophobic crush Charles (Iñigo Pascual), motivating himself to join a dance club.
 While he's pretending, a lot of girls like him, including Nancy (Maris Racal).